safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 The third point is what makes it so difficult for an attacker to gain a foothold.
 It's extremely difficult to predict the final name the network will issue, which ultimately means it's extremely difficult to form a group of close nodes on the network.

+There's an interesting edge case to consider.
+How does the very first vault join the network?
+It can't get a name from the network since there's not two other vaults to complete step three above.

+This edge case is handled in routing core.
+In this case, [the original name the vault gave itself is used](https://github.com/maidsafe/routing/blob/a8ee5ce4ba6356830ce2f38675773fcedc3da13b/src/core.rs#L551).

 [Back to Table of contents](#how-are-vaults-named-by-the-network_toc)

 ### What happens when a vault comes online?